emmacadavra/ci-portfolio1-spc/README.md

 ### **Section Two**

-REHEARSALS
+As with Section One, Section Two is divided into two parts - a large image, and the content.
+For this section, when viewing on a screen that has a width of at least 1280px, the order of the content and image has switched.
+This has been done using Flexbox, and means that the section is visually engaging, while avoiding having all text on one side of the website which would look unappealing.

 #### **Section Two Image**

-(section two image)

-Section two’s image is a lot more casual, and this is to show the other side of the chorus which is friendly, approachable, and full of smiles.
-This is so that users of the website can see that the choir is both professional, and also relaxed and welcoming.
+Section Two’s image is more casual by comparison to the image used in Section One, and this is to show the other side of the chorus which is friendly, approachable, and full of smiles.
+Users of the website will therefore be able to see that the choir is not cold in its professionalism, but also warm and welcoming.

 The image is responsive, and will adapt to the screen size and position without stretching or shrinking.

 #### **Section Two Content**

+Section Two provides the user with information about the time, location and frequency of the choir's rehearsals, as well as information about the Music Director, Accompanist and Vocal Coach which any user wishing to sign up can make use of.
+It uses the same antique white background colour, and same fonts seen in Section One, for consistency and familiarity.

 ### **Section Three**